 The profits are the result of taking in more in premiums- and, more importantly, investment returns on those premiums- than is paid out in claims.
 The less paid out in claims, and the more money at interest, the higher the profits.

 So, obviously, an incentive is there to pay out as little as possible on each claim.
 It would seem to make sense that spreading out paying as little as possible on each individual claim over the spectrum of thousands and thousands of claims would lead to a sizeable increase in profit margin.
+As Attorney Eric T. Kirk will tell you.
 Nevertheless, many industry experts argue that is not the business model, and that most insurance companies lose money on claims.
-It is a return on investment dollars that is the heart and soul of the insurance industry's profitability, in this view.
+It is a return on investment dollars that is the heart and soul of the insurance industry’s profitability, in this view.
 Wherever the money comes from, it comes from somewhere, and it rolls in for the insurance industry.

 A seasoned Baltimore personal injury lawyer may play a vital role in assuring that your claim receives full compensation.
 Although everyone in this business likely has their own personal favorite, according to the American Association for Justice, the 10 worst, in descending order are: Allstate, Unum, AIG, State Farm, Conseco, WellPoint, Farmers, UnitedHealth, Torchmark, Liberty Mutual.